Logan University: Accreditation

 The chiropractic program is accredited by the Council on Chiropractic Education (C.C.E.) and has had full accreditation since 1978.
-The Higher Learning Commission of the North Central Association of College and Schools has granted Logan accreditation of its baccalaureate, master's and doctoral degree programs since 1987.
+The Higher Learning Commission has accredited Logan for the awarding of baccalaureate, master's, and doctoral degrees since 1987.

 3+3 articulation agreements

-Logan has agreements with 52 colleges and universities from 22 states that allow students from those schools to enter Logan's Doctor of Chiropractic Program after completion of three years study and to be awarded their baccalaureate degrees from the partner schools after successful completion of their first year at Logan.
+Logan has agreements with 52 colleges and universities from 22 states that allow students from those schools to enter Logan's Doctor of Chiropractic program after completion of three years study and to be awarded their baccalaureate degrees from the partner schools after successful completion of their first year at Logan.

-The chiropractic program is accredited by the Council on Chiropractic Education (C.C.E.) and has had full accreditation since 1978.
-The Higher Learning Commission of the North Central Association of College and Schools has granted Logan accreditation of its baccalaureate, master's and doctoral degree programs since 1987.

 Athletic internships

 Logan has established partnerships with the athletic departments at Harris–Stowe State University, Lindenwood University, University of Missouri, and Southern Illinois University Edwardsville.
 Logan maintains a clinic and assigns interns to provide chiropractic care to the athletes at each of the four schools.